 The “Input Key-Sig's” drop box contains a list of the key-signatures detected in the notes being displayed (coming from the player, for the selected MIDI channel).

 They appear in the drop-box in the order they were detected.

 You can watch this drop-box as the music plays.
 If a key-signature appears for a relatively short time, it is not useful to set up a performance panel in the KeyMusician Keyboard for it.
 On the other hand, if it remains displayed for a long period of time, it is one you want to set up a performance panel for.

 The “Reset” button allows you to clear the statistics, to start accumulating new numbers.
-When you click the “Play” button of the player after either reaching the end of the piece, or clicking the player's “Stop” button, the statistics are cleared for you.
-Pausing & resuming do not clear them.
+When you click (tab-to and activate) the “Play” button of the player (after either reaching the end of the piece, or clicking the player's “Stop” button), the statistics are cleared for you.
+Pausing & resuming the player does not clear the statistics.

 The “Help” button activates your default browser to display the help information pertaining to the Learning Metrics dialog-box (what you are reading now).